 Candidates can calculate their NEET percentile score on the basis of rank secured by them.
 The exact formula for calculating NEET percentile is:

-NEET Merit List is published by CBSE soon after the announcement of NEET Result.
-No category wise merit list is declared, there will be only a centralised merit list for all the NEET 2017 qualified candidates.
+CBSE will publish NEET Merit List soon after the announcement of NEET Results.
+No category wise merit list is declared, there will be only a centralized merit list for all the NEET 2017 qualified candidates.
 States will prepare their own merit list based on AIR and category of the candidate.
 Based on AIR and the Reservation Policy provided by DGHS, merit list for All India quota will be prepared.

-In case two or more candidates have secured the same marks in NEET 2017, the inter-se-merit of such candidates will be determined in order of preference as mentioned below-
+In case two or more candidates have secured the same marks in NEET 2017, tie breaker (inter-se-merit) of such candidates will be determined in order of preference as mentioned below-

 The merit list for NEET will be announced on its official website.
 Candidates are advised to check the NEET official website as well as the websites for all participating institutes regularly.